AMBERSIVE/AngularJS---PopupService/readme.md

 # POPUP/MODAL Service for AngularJS

-This Service offers the possibility to generate mutliple modal dialogs and show it in a row.
+This Service offers the possibility to generate multiple modal dialogs and show it in a row.

 ### Version
-1.0.0.0
+1.0.0.1

 ### Installation